kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![Sexual violence at dinner](../../content/images/sexual-violence-at-dinner.png)](https://x.com/1FRGVN/status/1790392972057747804)

 - At the Bali offsite and in Belgium at EthCC in July, Polygon employees come up to me continually to say, oh I'm sorry you're leaving.
+- Nothing is done.
+When I see Miriam the Spanish HR woman in Brussels, she asks me what my game is.
 - My team refuses to communicate with me at all.
 Meetings are sabotaged by Hans' angry outbursts.
 I am unable to do my job.
 - I believe the intention is that I leave due to the stress and unpleasantness.
 - I don't leave but I cannot do my job and no-one is helping me fix the outrageous situation of an insubordinate team.
 - I believe the team has been told to behave this way by managers.
 - An email comes from from Kellie-J Keen as leader of the [Party Of Women](https://www.partyofwomen.org/) in the UK in June asking if anyone would like to stand as a political candidate for general election.
-- I take two weeks off and run a political campaign in North London and come second-to-last in Finchley & Golders Green.
+- I take two weeks off and run a [political campaign in North London](../2024/june.md#election-campaign) and come second-to-last in Finchley & Golders Green.
 - I step down as technical writing team lead and Gabriel Silva steps in and immediately gives all the work to Anthony and Hans.
 - He leaves me with nothing to do, certainly no writing, but as he said before he doesn't like how I write so I'm unsurprised.
 - Gabriel doesn't know what he's talking about when it comes to technical writing.
 He is bullying me and trying to push me out.
 - So I'm left with nothing to do.
 Anything I do write, he asks Hans to do over.
 - He picks on me in meetings and gives me impossible backend tasks which I complete successfully.
 - By September/October, I'm getting really upset about it and contact HR to start harassment procedures because it's clear to me I'm being shoved out due to my political views.
+- I'm unaware of the [porn fatwa](../early-years/2003.md#porn-fatwa) at that time which is the underlying purpose of terrorizing me.
 - A couple of weeks later they fire me, and the whole team, saying we're redundant, which is not true.
 - They formally accept that my dismissal is unlawful under Spanish employment law.
 - I get a Spanish lawyer to help me.